+FLUS source and FLUS sink are each decomposable into FLUS media (F-U end-point) and FLUS control (F-C end-point) subfunctions.
+FLUS media and FLUS control are not always deployed on the same device.
+There may be multiple FLUS control end-points for a single FLUS media function.
+For example, The FLUS media subfunction of the FLUS source may be assisted / controlled by one or more FLUS control functions.

-The F reference point shall support security function for confidentiality protection the FLUS control plane (F-C) and FLUS user plane (F-U).
+The F reference point shall support security function for confidentiality protection for both, the FLUS control (F-C) and the FLUS media (F-U) subfunction.

-Details of the FLUS control plane and FLUS user plane functions are shown in Figure 4.2-2.
+Details of the FLUS control and FLUS media functions are shown in Figure 4.2-2.

 Figure 4.2-2: Sub-functions of FLUS